Skip to content

 Evening Prayer: Releasing the Day

-A gentle evening prayer guide to help you reflect on your day, bring your heart to Jesus, and prepare for rest.
-This guide creates space to review what you've experienced, confess what weighs on you, give thanks for God's faithfulness, and entrust tomorrow to His care.
+A gentle evening prayer guide to help you release the day to Jesus and prepare your heart for rest.
+This guide invites you to reflect on what has passed, confess what weighs on you, give thanks for grace received, and entrust tomorrow to God's care.

 Evening Everyday life